James Deans

 James Deans (1827-1905) was a Scottish ethnologist, guide and collector of Victoria, British Columbia, who published several works on the folklore and culture of the Indigenous peoples of the Americas.

+Deans was born on 17 June, 182, in Aimisfield, Haddingtonshire, Scotland.
+He moved to Victoria, British Columbia, in 1853, alongside his brother, George, and George's wife, Annie.

 Deans joined James Richardson's^{} expedition to survey Queen Charlotte Islands in 1878, and he was employed by others as a local guide; his collection of ethnographic materials was criticised by some contemporaries for its insensitivity.
 He presented an exhibition on the Haida people at the World's Columbian Exposition, showing a model village based on materials he had obtained.
 Amongst his works is a paper presented at "The Chicago Folk-Lore Congress of 1893", "The Superstitions, Customs, and Burial Rites of the Tribes of North-Western America".